lukelbd/gfdl-exp/README.md

 Turns out that **running on 40 cores, 1 node** (`qcmd100day_1x40`) or **running on 10 nodes, 4 cores each** (`qsub100day_10x4`) made no difference.
 When length of days/file sizes got large, CDO got really really slow.
 However, **running on 4 cores, 1 node** (`qcmd100day_1x4`) resulted in **significant speed-up** for the zonal averages (47s vs. 186s), despite individual file sizes being **much larger** (4GB vs. 280MB).

 Evidently this is some particular problem for parallel-running CDO processes, due to all of these consecutive IO threads?
 This is worrying.
+The thread locking flag `-L` did **not** alleviate the problem.
+I also verified directly that `cdo zonmean test_interp.0000.nc tmp.nc` takes **15 seconds** in an interactive node or with `qcmd` on a single CPU!
+Anyway, this issue is remarkably strange.